-I have been in the chimney sweeping industry in the uk for over twenty years and at every level from an apprentice to company owner to Guild of master chimney sweeps chairman.
-I have learned many things in this time, the number one thing I have learned is that we are always learning.
+I have been in the chimney sweeping industry in the uk for over twenty years and at every level from an apprentice to company owner to Association chairman.
+I have Gained lots of knowledge and tips in this time, the number one thing I have learned is that we are always learning.
 I put this post together to share some tips that have worked for my companies over the years I hope you can use them too.

 - Automatically book next years sweeps on this years visit.
 This has several benefits that range from having a full diary next year to increasing customer safety from them not missing Sweeping intervals.
 Carry a diary with you in the van.
 Don’t be shy if your customer is pleased with your service then their usually happy to pre book.
 Send them a text or email a week before their chimney sweep is due the following year as a reminder.